Alfred Morcom: Medical career and WWI service

-After graduating from Cambridge, undertook his medical training at St Thomas' Hospital.
+After graduating from Cambridge, he underwent medical training at St Thomas' Hospital.
 He became a member of the Royal College of Physicians after completing his licentiate in 1911.
 In that same year he made his final appearance in first-class cricket, playing for the Marylebone Cricket Club against Cambridge University at Lord's.
 He returned to his hometown in 1910, where he worked as a general practitioner until 1916.
 From 1916, he served in First World War with the Royal Army Medical Corps, holding the rank of lieutenant in April 1917.
 He was made a temporary captain in April 1918, before relinquishing his commission but retaining the rank of captain following the conclusion of the war.
 He returned to London in 1920, later holding the position of senior anesthetist at the Belgrave Hospital for Children.
 Prior to this he had held positions of medical officer at St Thomas', a house surgeon on septic and infection wards and a clinical assistant on ear, nose and throat wards.
-Morcom was the medical referee to the Cricketers' Friendly Society, as well as being the president of the Harvey Society.
+Morcom was the medical referee to the Cricketers' Friendly Society, as well as the president of the Harvey Society.
 He died at Westminster in February 1952.
 He was survived by his wife and two sons.